Doctor of Dental Medicine Program (MOSDOH)

 Please refer to the Absence Policies section of the ATSU University Catalog for details regarding the Extended Absence (6-15 consecutive days) and the Student Leave Policy (15+ consecutive days).

-MOSDOH requires all students to provide proof of their immunizations in order to matriculate.
+ATSU-MOSDOH requires all students to provide proof of their immunizations in order to matriculate.
 This is necessary for the students’ protection, as well as the protection of any individuals with whom they come in contact.
 It is the responsibility of the student to maintain up-to-date immunization protection.
 Failure to maintain year-to-date immunizations may prevent a student from entering the clinical phase of his/her education.
+All testing is at the expense of the student.
+Students should be aware that prior planning is needed to maintain compliance in the immunization program.

-- Tuberculosis Skin Test: Students must have had a two-step tuberculosis skin test within the year prior to matriculation.
+- Tuberculosis Skin Test: Students must have a two-step tuberculosis skin test within the year prior to matriculation.
 If the test is positive, the student must have a chest X-ray within the year.
 (Students documenting with chest x-ray must do so every 2 years).
 Students must update one-step TB Skin Testing annually while in Kirksville.
-Affinia Healthcare requires all students to have a two-step test yearly.
+Affinia Healthcare requires all students to have a two-step TB skin test upon transition to St Louis and a one-step annually.

 - Measles, Mumps, and Rubella: Students born after 1956 are required to provide documentation of the MMR vaccine prior to matriculation.
 If the vaccination was given prior to 1975, evidence of a re-booster is recommended.
-(We require 2 MMR or titer showing POS result.)
+(We require 2 MMR and a titer showing positive result)

-- Hepatitis B: Students are required to complete a series of three Hepatitis B vaccinations prior to matriculation.
-(We require Hep B series or titer showing POS result.)
+- Hepatitis B: Students are required to complete a series of three Hepatitis B vaccinations prior to matriculation and provide a positive titer.

-- Varicella (Chicken Pox): Students must receive two vaccinations four weeks apart, or conduct titer.
+- Varicella (Chicken Pox): Students must receive two vaccinations four weeks apart, and a positive titer.

 - Influenza Vaccine: Students are required to complete annually.

-Immunizations must be verified by one of the following ways before matriculation:
+Immunizations must be verified the following way before matriculation:

-- Submit copies of immunization records from a licensed Physician (DO or MD), Physician Assistant (PA), and/or Nurse Practitioner (NP) OR
+- Submit copies of immunization records from a licensed Physician (DO or MD), Physician Assistant (PA), and/or Nurse Practitioner (NP), or State Health Department, and/or pharmacy.

-MOSDOH requires all residential students maintain Cardiopulmonary Resuscitation (CPR) Healthcare Provider certification.
-Certification will be provided during orientation in Kirksville and again during clinic orientation in St. Louis.
+ATSU-MOSDOH requires all residential students maintain Cardiopulmonary Resuscitation (CPR) Healthcare Provider certification.
+Certification will be provided during orientation in Kirksville and again prior to transitioning to D3 year.
 All students must complete any scheduled ATSU sponsored certification, even if you are currently CPR certified, so all students will be on the same renewal schedule.
 Student records will be audited annually to confirm continuous coverage.

-All MOSDOH students must complete Health Information Portability & Accountability Act (HIPAA) training.
-Training is offered online by ATSU.
+All ATSU-MOSDOH students must complete Health Information Portability & Accountability Act (HIPAA) training yearly.
+Training is offered online by ATSU and Affinia Healthcare.

 Student Dress Code

-The MOSDOH Curriculum Committee coordinates, integrates and evaluates all courses and modules across the four-year curriculum.
-The Curriculum Committee is responsible for directing all aspects of the curriculum including modification of course and module content, establishing courses and modules, module goals and/or objectives, establishing module/course sequencing, coordinating student assessment in each module/course, establishing mechanisms to assure student attainment of competency (DMD), and maintaining a quality improvement and monitoring system for the curriculum.
+The ATSU-MOSDOH Curriculum Committee coordinates, integrates and evaluates all courses across the four-year curriculum.
+The Curriculum Committee is responsible for directing all aspects of the curriculum including modification of course and content, establishing courses and goals and/or objectives, establishing course sequencing, coordinating student assessment in each course, establishing mechanisms to assure student attainment of competency (DMD), and maintaining a quality improvement and monitoring system for the curriculum.